yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

 * Bull shit.
 Contacts can tell when you haven't done enough research about what it is you want to connect about
 * Give up if you don't get an immediate response.
 Mentors are busy.
 If you reached out using Slack, try their email next
 * Pretend you're an expert when you're not.
 They're called "mentors" for a reason -- ask questions!

+### Build on the Relationship
+* Twitter follows/retweets/messages
+* Connect on LinkedIn
+* Schedule regular meetings
+* Go to a Meetup with your mentor/utilize their network
+* If you work with a posse mentor, in what ways could you build the relationship within the posse?

 ### Research & Execution Time